 - a.
-Monthly average, maximum and minimum values for injection pressure, rate, and volume shall be reported on INJECTION WELL MONITORING REPORT (EPA Form 7520-8). - b.
-Graphical plots of continuous injection pressure and rate monitoring. - c.
-Raw monitoring data in an electronic format. - d.
-Physical, chemical, and other relevant characteristics of the injected fluid. - e.
-Any well work over or other significant maintenance of down hole or injection-related surface components. - f.
+Monthly average, maximum and minimum values for injection pressure, rate, and volume injected shall be reported on INJECTION WELL MONITORING REPORT (EPA Form 7520-8). - b.
+Graphical plots of daily injection pressure and rate and copies of pumping records for all injection pumping operations at the well site. - c.
+Daily monitoring data in an electronic format. - d.
+Physical, chemical, and other relevant characteristics of the injected waste. - e.
+Any well workover or other significant maintenance of downhole or near wellhead injection-related surface components. - f.
 Results of all mechanical integrity tests performed since the previous report including any maintenance-related tests and any "practice" tests. - g.
 Any other tests required by the Director.